hyperflask/hyperflask-docs/docs/getting-started.md

 Open your project folder in VS Code.
 It should prompt you to "re-open workspace in development container" which you should accept.
 VS Code will create and start the development container and re-launch itself.

-You are now developping from the container inside which you will find Python 3.11, Node & npm and hyperflask installed.
+You are now developping from the container inside which you will find Python 3.13, NodeJS 24, uv and hyperflask installed.

-!!! info
-    Although VS Code with development containers is the recommended experience, it is not mandatory.
-Hyperflask apps are standard python apps and you can install their requirements in a virtualenv and start a server using the CLI.

 ## Running your app